 - Going to trial or

-Below are some considerations to weigh in exploring your options.
+Below are some key considerations to weigh in exploring your options.

 What option to choose?

 Every traffic offence case has its own factors to weigh individually.
-The information below can’t, of course, provide comprehensive guidance for each case.
+The information below, of course, cannot provide comprehensive guidance for each case.
 However, it may help to decide on the best option:

 Speeding is an absolute liability offence.

 This means that it does not matter why you were speeding.
-It is irrelevant whether it was to get someone to the hospital or to avoid being late for an appointment of monumental importance.
+It is irrelevant whether it was to get someone to the hospital or to avoid being late for a monumental appointment.
 If the prosecution proves that you were speeding, you will be convicted.
 So, the reasons for your excessive speed, however important they may have been, are not a defence in court.

 The police officer has no obligation to show you the radar output, even if you ask.

-So while it may be polite to show you the reading, failing to do so is not a violation of your rights and will not stand as a defence in court.
+While it may be polite to show you the reading, failing to do so is not a violation of your rights and will not constitute a defence in court.

 There are several defences available to someone charged with speeding in Ontario.

-A common one, for example, is that the officer did check that the radar equipment was properly functioning or maintained.
+A typical example is that the officer did not verify that the radar equipment was properly functioning or properly maintained.
 This defence requires careful consideration of the disclosure (police officer’s notes).
-It is necessary to see whether everything was, indeed, done properly.
-The police is under obligation to provide this disclosure upon request through the prosecutor’s office.
+It is necessary to verify whether everything was indeed appropriately done.
+The police are obligated to provide this disclosure upon request through the prosecutor’s office.

-Finally, you must carefully weigh the risk of going to trial versus negotiating some other deal.
+Finally, you must carefully weigh the risk of going to trial against negotiating an alternative deal.

-- While an outcome of a settlement is certain, a trial always carries some risk.
+- While a settlement outcome is certain, a trial always carries some risk.

-- If a trial is lost, you will face a conviction of speeding as you were charged with all demerit points, fine and record.
+- If a trial is lost, you will face a conviction of speeding as you were charged with all demerit points, a fine and a record.

 - If you were not speeding and did intend to go for trial, it is best to have the chance of success at trial professionally assessed.
 You should consider whether the risk of losing it and being convicted of speeding is acceptable to you.